-On February 19, 1942, President Franklin Delano Roosevelt issued Executive Order 9066, which sanctioned the removal of Japanese immigrants and Americans of Japanese heritage from their homes to be imprisoned in internment camps throughout the country.
+On February 19, 1942, President Franklin Delano Roosevelt issued Executive Order 9066, which sanctioned the removal of Japanese immigrants and Americans of Japanese heritage from their homes to be imprisoned in incarceration camps throughout the country.

 At the time, the move was sold to the public as a strategic military necessity.
 Following the attack on Pearl Harbor on December 7, 1941, the government argued that it was impossible to know where the loyalties of Japanese-Americans rested.

-Between 110,000 and 120,000 people of Japanese ancestry were relocated to internment camps along the West Coast and as far east as Louisiana.
+Between 110,000 and 120,000 people of Japanese ancestry were relocated to incarceration camps along the West Coast and as far east as Louisiana.
 Here are 12 facts about what former first lady Laura Bush has described as "one of the most shameful episodes in U.S. history."

 1. The government was already discussing detaining people before the Pearl Harbor attack.